Mixarar/scpcbm/game/jobs/guard.md

 **Health**: `120`
 **Items**: `FN-P90/MP5-SD, USP Pistol, Level 5 Key Card, Handcuffs, Radio`
 ## Lore
-The SCP Foundation is a fictional organization from a collaborative writing community that focuses on the containment and study of anomalous objects and entities.
-The "SCP security guard" is not a specific character or lore within the SCP Foundation's universe.
-However, there are various tales, documents, and stories within the SCP Foundation's extensive catalog that involve security personnel who work to secure, contain, and protect against the anomalous.

 These security personnel are typically responsible for maintaining the security of SCP Foundation facilities, ensuring that anomalies are contained, and responding to breaches or other anomalous incidents.
 Their roles and backgrounds can vary, and they are often depicted as dedicated professionals who put their lives on the line to protect the world from the dangerous anomalies contained by the SCP Foundation.